RosettaCommons/documentation/application_documentation/rna-denovo.md

 -out::file::silent chunk002_1lnt.out -cycles 1000 -minimize_rna -database <path to database>
 ```

 This command line also includes the "native" pdb, and will result in heavy-atom rmsd scores being calculated.
-Note again that the native pdb should have residues marked rA, rC, rG, and rU (see notes on PDB [[Format|loops-file#format]] below).
+Note that in early Rosetta versions, native pdb was required to have residues marked rA, rC, rG, and rU, but this is no longer the case after 2014 (see notes on PDB [[Format|loops-file#format]] below).
 The code again takes about 1 minute to generate two models.
 Finally, there are some notes on forcing other kinds of pairs below [ [Can I specify non-Watson-Crick pairs?](#Can-I-specify-non-Watson-Crick-pairs?) ].

 Use Of Alternative Fragment Sources
 -----------------------------------